BAM5/JSClass/readme.md

 ## Synopsis

-ClassConstructor is a way of organizing the data, methods, and getters and setters for classes and doing prototype inheritance quickly and easily in javascript.
+jsclass is a function for semantically organizing the data, methods, and getters and setters for classes and doing prototype inheritance quickly and easily in javascript.

 ## Code Example